- Socket.IO sends the token once in the connection handshake (

 Rate Limits

 API rate limits depend on your subscription tier.
-Contact us for details about rate limits and quotas.Getting Credentials
+Contact us for details about rate limits and quotas.Next Steps

 - Quick Start - Get started with your first request